 Burgerville Store No. 08, located at 19119 SE McLoughlin Blvd. in Milwaukie

 Burgerville Store No. 41, located at 3504 SE 92nd Ave. in Portland

 Federal labor law designates what employers and unions can and cannot do, and the rules for each are different.
 During the two-year IWW/BVWU organizing campaign, Burgerville has been unable to make changes in wages, hours or working conditions that would constitute a change in the status quo for Burgerville.
 Union organizers may make promises to employees about wages, hours and working conditions—even though unions have no way of guaranteeing they will deliver on their promises.
 Employers are strictly prohibited by federal law from making any promises to employees about changes to wages, hours and working conditions.

 Burgerville is not for or against a union.
 The company is pro-employee.
 For more than 55 years Burgerville has worked directly with its employees successfully in building the company as a community favorite.
-Since the formation of the BVWU by the IWW, Burgerville has been waiting for the opportunity for the employees at store #41 to participate in a fair and free election to determine whether they wish to be represented by a union.

 Federal law protects every employee’s right to oppose a union just as it protects their right to support one.
 An employee’s right to refrain from union organizing activity is protected by law to protect against intimidation or harassment.
 Payment of dues is typically part of the union relationship from that point forward for all employees, whether they choose to join the union or not.